|Approved by||Senate, 30 March 2016|

-(b) Staff will provide relevant administrative information about each taught paper to students no later than the first week of the semester.
+- Staff will provide, preferably in writing, relevant administrative information about each taught paper to students.
 This shall normally include, as appropriate:

 - details of processes to support students with disabilities, impairments or medical conditions, including processes for special consideration in internal assessment.

 - To assist with student planning, information under clauses 1(a) and 1(b) should be provided as soon as is practicable, and no later than the first lecture of the paper or the end of the first week of the semester (whichever is earlier).

 - Information provided under clauses 1(a) and (b) should be consistent with information provided for prospective students on the University website and/or in other University publications.
 However, where exceptional circumstances dictate that changes from previously published information are necessary, staff should:

 - highlight to students where paper requirements listed under clause 1(a) differ from previously published information

 - highlight to students where administrative arrangements listed under clause 1(b) differ from previously published information, if such differences may have a significant impact on students, and

 - ensure previously published information is updated as appropriate.

 - Departments will provide students with information on the class representative system, including ensuring that the names and contact details of selected class representatives are readily accessible, for example through publication on webpages, Blackboard and/or departmental noticeboards.
 The Summer School Office will assist with this process for Summer School.

 - Where appropriate, staff are encouraged to make students aware of changes to paper arrangements based on feedback from current or previous students (e.g. in response to class representative feedback or course evaluation responses).